ash-bul/hello-world/README.md

 # hello-world

-Hello fellow greeks, my name is Ashley.
+Hello fellow nerds, my name is Ashley.
 I love Chihuahuas, and bulldogs.
 I really love movies and sometimes reading, other than that I am a very boring perosn.